Alice in Borderland: Original video animation

 The series was adapted into a three-episode original video animation (OVA) produced by Silver Link and Connect and directed by Hideki Tachibana.
 The first OVA episode was bundled with the limited edition of the 12th volume of the manga on October 17, 2014.
 The second OVA episode was bundled with the limited edition of the 13th volume of the manga on December 18, 2014.
 The third and last OVA episode was bundled with the limited edition of the 14th volume of the manga on February 18, 2015.
-The opening theme is "NEXTAGE", performed by the Japanese female idol group i☆Ris.
+The opening theme is "NEXTAGE", performed by the Japanese female idol group Iris.

 Sentai Filmworks licensed the OVAs for international distribution.
 MVM Entertainment licensed the OVA in the United Kingdom and Ireland.